sedrak1987/gselection/wp-content/plugins/gt3-photo-video-gallery/readme.txt

 Create an awesome look for your photo galleries with ease.
 The current version of the GT3 photo & video gallery plugin works with latest versions the Gutenberg blocks editor.
 You can easily use GT3 Gutenberg blocks to add image and video galleries on your website.

-The current plugin version meets all Google Pagespeed requirements and if you check our sample gallery [Gallery Pagespeed Test](https://developers.google.com/speed/pagespeed/insights/?url=https%3A%2F%2Flivewp.site%2Fwp%2Fmd%2Fgoogle%2Fpagespeed%2F&tab=desktop) you will get 99 score.
+The current plugin version meets all Google Pagespeed requirements and if you check our sample photo gallery [Gallery Pagespeed Test](https://developers.google.com/speed/pagespeed/insights/?url=https%3A%2F%2Flivewp.site%2Fwp%2Fmd%2Fgoogle%2Fpagespeed%2F&tab=desktop) you will get 99 score.

 <h3>How to Add GT3 Photo & Video Gallery Block in Gutenberg</h3>
 In this video you will see how easily you can create gallery using GT3 Gutenberg photo & video gallery blocks.

 [youtube https://www.youtube.com/watch?v=f-NW-3lSO0s]

-Please note that you can convert Gutenberg gallery block from Grid to Masonry and vice versa.
+Please note that you can convert Gutenberg block gallery from Grid to Masonry and vice versa.

 <h3>Elementor Compatibility</h3>
 The lite version is fully compatible with Elementor page builder.
 It comes with Grid and Masonry photo gallery widgets.